 - Recommended or required drug testing

 Developing a relapse prevention plan is a crucial part of the addiction recovery process.
-Following treatment, our priority is to set you up for long-term success.
-Together, we will work to develop an aftercare plan to lessen the chances of a relapse happening.
+Following a treatment program, our priority is to set you up for long-term success.
+Together, we will work to develop an aftercare plan to help you avoid substance abuse relapse.
 No matter what stage you’re in, we can show you the potential you’ve always had.

-We can guide you from beginning through the end of your treatment process, as well as your relapse prevention plan.
+We can guide you from the beginning through the end of your substance abuse treatment program.
+Also, we can help you through your relapse prevention plan.
 If you have any questions, comments, or concerns, please don’t hesitate to reach out to us here at North Jersey Recovery Center.
-We’re waiting for your call!
+A new life, free of drugs and substance abuse is waiting for you, and we’re waiting for your call!